s7manth/tp/docs/UserGuide.md

 * Opens the default email application on the system with all email addresses pre-filled in the receiver's field.

-### Deleting a person : `delete`

-Deletes the specified person from the student roster.

-Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the student roster.
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`